BEN-ESSAHRAOUI-Yassine/BEN-ESSAHRAOUI-Yassine/README.md

 ### 🟢 AutoCAD / AutoLISP Developer

+- Developed and delivered CAD/GIS automation solutions using AutoLISP, Excel VBA, and QGIS, including an AutoCAD-integrated application with custom toolbar, DXF generation tools from structured Excel data, and a QGIS extension for SHP creation and optical network processing; automated drawing workflows, batch processing, data structuring, and validation to improve efficiency, standardization, and reduce manual errors in FTTH design projects.
 - Developed and maintained AutoLISP scripts to automate AutoCAD workflows
 - Built custom tools for drawing automation, layer management, and block handling
 - Implemented scripts for geometry calculations and data extraction